This post presents a world model that predicts how humans manipulate objects from a single image and an action sequence.

 The Core Insight

 Standard video diffusion models generate frames that look plausible but ignore what you want to happen.
 They’re storytellers, not simulators.
-To make them useful for robotics, I needed two modifications:
+To make them useful for robotics, two modifications are needed:

 Architecture